MY STORY

 After lots of training, competing, and riding the rollercoaster that is eventing, we finally got qualified to run a CCI5*.
 In 2021, we made our CCI5* debut at Kentucky with no jumping penalties and only a handful of time to finish 21st out of a field of 60+ horses.
 We were also the highest placed CCI5* first-timers.
 That fall, we completed the Maryland 5*, adding only 1.6 time penalties to our dressage score to finish in 14th place, making us the biggest movers up the leaderboard.
 We also were awarded the MagnaWave Ride of the Day in show jumping for our crowd-pleasing performance.

-While in Aiken, Barry and I competed in the Grand Prix Eventing, finishing right outside the top 10.
+In 2022, Barry and I competed in the Grand Prix Eventing, finishing right outside the top 10.
 We then finished 6th in the competitive Stable View CCI4*-S. During this time, we were anxiously waiting to get off the Badminton waitlist because we were feeling more than ready to take on the challenge.
 As we waited, I was blown away by how much support we received from friends, family, and Team Barry fans to chase this dream.

 Right after Stable View at the beginning of April, we packed up and headed home to PA.
 Literally, the next day I tore my meniscus and had to have knee surgery later that week.
 This certainly changed our preparation leading up to Badminton.
 Thanks to the amazing people I'm surrounded by, Barry was kept in work, and I was taken care of.
 About a week after my surgery, I got the call that I was accepted into Badminton!
 So it was full steam ahead to make it happen, even with an injured knee.